marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 Text: "There are three files, `a.js`, `B.js` and 5.js."

-## Negated character classes/sets
+## Negated character set/range

-- [x] caret (^) metacharacter can be used to deny a character class/set; this can be achieved by placing it after the opening square bracket of a character set
+Placing caret (`^`) metacharacter after the opening square bracket of a character set can be used to deny all multiple character sets/ranges.
-- [x] multiple character sets can be negated at once
-- [x] it negates all characters defined in the set

 RegEx: /[^0-9]/g<br>
 Text: "`Today is `2018`, I am `20` years old.`"